Reflection couplings and contraction rates for diffusions: Introduction

 Here $(B_t)_{t\geq 0}$ is a $d$-dimensional Brownian motion, $\sigma\in \mathbb R^{d\times d}$ is a constant $d\times d$ matrix with $\det \sigma>0$, and $b:\mathbb R^d\to\mathbb R^d$ is a locally Lipschitz continuous function.
 We assume that the unique strong solution of (\ref{eq:1}) is non-explosive for any initial condition, which is essentially a consequence of the assumptions imposed further below.
 The transition kernels of the diffusion process on $\mathbb R^d$ defined by (\ref{eq:1}) will be denoted by $p_t(x,dy)$.

 Contraction properties of the transition semigroup $(p_t)_{t\ge 0}$ have been studied by various approaches.
 In particular, $L^2$ and entropy methods (e.g.\ spectral gap estimates, logarithmic Sobolev and transportation inequalities) yield bounds that both are relatively stable under perturbations and applicable in high dimensions, cf.\ e.g.\ \cite{ABC, BE, B, BCG, BGL, BGG, Roy, Wang}.
 On the other hand, coupling methods provide a more intuitive probabilistic understanding of convergence to equilibrium \cite{LR, Lindvall, Thorisson, CL, Chen, CW, Wang, HM, HMS}.
 In contrast to $L^2$ and entropy methods, bounds resulting from coupling methods typically hold for arbitrary initial values $x_0\in\mathbb{R}^d$.
 In many applications, couplings are used to bound the total variation distances $d_{TV}(\mu p_t,\nu p_t)$ between the laws $\mu p_t$ and $\nu p_t$ of $X_t$ w.r.t.\ two different initial distributions $\mu$ and $\nu$ at a given time $t\ge 0$ , cf.\ \cite{Lindvall, LR}.
-Typically, however, the total variation distance is decaying substantially only after a certain amount of time, and the map $\mu\mapsto\mu p_t$ is not a contraction for small times $t$.
+Typically, however, the total variation distance is decaying substantially only after a certain amount of time.
 This is also manifested in cut-off phenomena \cite{Diaconis, Peres, DSC, ChenSC}.

 Alternatively, it is well-known that synchronuous couplings (i.e., couplings given by the flow of the s.d.e.\ (\ref{eq:1})) can be used to show that the map $\mu\mapsto\mu p_t$ is exponentially contractive w.r.t.\ $L^p$ Wasserstein distances $W^p$ for any $p\in [1,\infty )$ if, for example, $(X_t)$ is an overdamped Langevin diffusion with a strictly convex potential $U\in C^2(\mathbb{R}^d)$, i.e., $\sigma =I_d$ and $b=-\nabla U/2$, see e.g.\ \cite{BGG}.
 This leads to an elegant and powerful approach to convergence to equilibrium and to many related results if applicable.
 However, it has been pointed out in \cite{RenesseSturm} that strict convexity of $U$ is also a necessary condition for exponential contractivity w.r.t.\ $W^p$.
 This seems to limit the applicability substantially.